MouseLand/facemap/README.md

 # FaceMap
 Matlab GUI for processing videos of rodents.
 Works for grayscale and RGB movies.
 Can process multi-camera videos.
 Some example movies to test the GUI on are located [here](https://drive.google.com/drive/folders/1fOkIXyEsxO-lDGZLy0gCKf1d7OjnUcnQ?usp=sharing).
 The original FaceMap GUI which only works on single-view movies and writes a binary file for processing (only efficient if movies are compressed) is [here](https://github.com/carsen-stringer/FaceMapOriginal).

 This GUI works in Matlab 2014b and above - please submit issues if it's not working.
 The Image Processing Toolbox is necessary to use the GUI.
-For GPU functionality, the Parallel Processing Toolbox is required (the GPU acceleration is not great, so don't worry if you don't have it).
+For GPU functionality, the Parallel Processing Toolbox is required.
 If you don't have the Parallel Processing Toolbox, uncheck the box next to "use GPU" in the GUI before processing.

 ### Data acquisition info